 An essay appeared in the Wall Street Journal (Kosslyn/Miller, Wall Street Journal, 10/18). this past weekend explaining why theories about right-brain vs. left-brain are outdated.
 The essay outlined a new model of brain function that is just way cooler, called a cognitve mode.
-It is based on a soon-to-be released book, “Top Brain, Bottom Brain: Surprising Insights Into How You Think.”
+It is based on a book, “Top Brain, Bottom Brain: Surprising Insights Into How You Think.”

 Enter Cognitive Modes…